2016-2017 Verification Information

 - If you filed an amended tax return, our office will need a SIGNED copy of the filed IRS Form 1040X and the original IRS tax return transcript.

 Foreign Tax Return

-- If a Foreign Tax Return was filed from such as, but not limited to, from Puerto Rico, the Virgin Islands, American Samoa, Guam and the Commonwealth of the Northern Mariana Islands, our office will need a signed copy of the tax return.
+- If you filed a foreign tax return such as, but not limited to: Puerto Rico, the Virgin Islands, American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands, our office will need a signed copy of the tax return.

-- If a Foreign Tax Return was filed from the Freely Associated States (Republic of the Marshall Islands, Republic of Palau and the Federated States of Micronesia), our office will need a copy of the individual’s Wage and Tax Statement from each employer and a signed statement identifying all income and taxes for the tax year.
+- If you filed a foreign tax return from the Freely Associated States (Republic of the Marshall Islands, Republic of Palau and the Federated States of Micronesia), our office will need a copy of the individual’s Wage and Tax Statement from each employer and a signed statement identifying all income and taxes for the tax year.

 - A copy of IRS Form 4868, ‘‘Application for Automatic Extension of Time to File U.S. Individual Income Tax Return,’’ that the individual filed with the IRS for the tax year (IRS Record of Account transcript can be used in lieu of Form 4868);

 - If applicable, a copy of the IRS’s approval of an unexpired extension beyond the automatic six-month extension if the individual requested an additional extension of the filing time for the tax year;